PCI DSS Requirement 6 – Changes from v3.2.1 to v4.0 Explained

 - The development should be in accordance with PCI DSS (Payment Card Industry Data Security Standard).
 This includes aspects like secure authentication and logging.

-- Information security issues should be considered during each stage of the software development lifecycle.
+- 6.3.c: Confirm that software applications comply with PCI DSS.- Information security issues should be considered during each stage of the software development lifecycle.

-- The requirement mandates that software development procedures must be documented and examined to ensure that all security considerations are integrated into every stage of the development process.
+- 6.3.d: Interview developers to ensure these processes are implemented.- The requirement mandates that software development procedures must be documented and examined to ensure that all security considerations are integrated into every stage of the development process.
 This ensures a clear documentation trail of security practices.

 PCI DSS v3.2.1PCI DSS v4.0